 As last year I delved in essay writing and short stories, this year’s writing challenge will be to write a novella.
 I planned Take Back Friday as a puzzle, delivered in installments, one each month on the 15th.

 It will appear here on the site, or in your email, if you subscribe, together with other lovely gifts.
-You can subscribe below to our mailing list.
+You can also join our Monthly Blurb!

 Hope you will enjoy it and keep looking for it on the 15th of each month!